nicklog/shorti/docs/README.md

       - default
 ```
 Change any settings to your needs and then run simply `docker-compose up -d`.
-You should now be able to access the site under port `9000` or the port you set.
+You should now be able to access the site under port `80`.

 With this example setup the website is not secured by https.
 When you want to secure it I suggest to use a reverse proxy.